Bramble Lodge, Cransworth Springs

 This is our all-weather barbecuing venue!
 It will seat 6 comfortably around a central charcoal barbecue.
-There is no electricity supply to the hut however there are a range of solar and battery lights inside.
 All of our guests are welcome to use this at no extra cost.
 However to avoid disappointment we operate a booking system on a first come first served basis.
 If you wish to use the hut please let us know.
 To make it as easy as possible for you we will provide the following:

 Bluetooth / Aux soundbar

 You will need to provide charcoal and lighters (or can be purchased from us for £5), food, drink and conversation!
 All we ask is that you place all rubbish in the bin bag provided and place used plates, cutlery etc. in the green plastic box and we’ll wash up next day.

 If you have your dog/s with you they must not be left in the lodge unattended at any time.
 We have provided throws to be used to protect furniture.
 Please clear up all mess and place in the Dog Waste bin.
 If you run out of poo bags please ask and we can provide some.